xing/hops/packages/graphql/README.md

 [![npm](https://img.shields.io/npm/v/hops-graphql/next.svg)](https://www.npmjs.com/package/hops-graphql)

 This is a [preset for Hops](https://github.com/xing/hops/tree/master#presets) that can be used to set up an `<ApolloProvider />` and enable server-side and client-side support for GraphQL via the Apollo framework.
+Additionally it also brings an Apollo Server that can be used for schema stitching and mocking for faster local development.

 ### Installation